shexweeknd/42-cursus-Philosophers/README.md

 This project is from 42 School Common Core Cursurs.
 I do not own any of the concept mentionned above.
 Instead I own the provided code in the repository.

 Licensed under the [MIT License](https://github.com/shexweeknd/blob/blob/main/LICENSE).

+## Acknowledgments

+- 42 Network for providing the project.
+- Axian Group